HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 #### Attribution
 Member attribution establishes associations between providers and payers.
 The process of establishing and exchanging member lists for gaps in care reports is not in the scope of the DEQM IG.
 Gaps in care reporting references the standards specified in the [Da Vinci - Risk Based Contracts Member Attribution (ATR) List IG] for exchanging Member Attribution Lists between providers and payers.

+#### Future Considerations
+Structure measures are not in scope for this version.
+Structure measure that is not patient centric, such as measuring number of ventilators of an organization.

 ### Default Profiles